HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-While many `sizes` attributes are entirely accurate, the median `sizes` attribute has an error rate of 13% on mobile and 19% on desktop.
+While many `sizes` attributes are entirely accurate, the median `sizes` attribute is 13% too-large on mobile and 19% too-large on desktop.
 That might be OK, given the hint-like nature of the feature, but as you can see, the p75 and p90 numbers aren't pretty and lead to bad outcomes.

 {{ figure_markup(
   content="19%",